RCCRAFT1/serverspeak/README.md

 Main program is built in python, kind of like a virtual assistant.
 NOTE: This program is untrained and needs to be trained before use.

-# This program now has a discord server!
-Join here! https://discord.gg/5GxGvnsy3y

 System Requirements:
 A NVIDIA GPU w/ CUDA (GTX 1070 or higher is recommended),